Methodological Aspects on Model Validation: Knowing the Error

 The sum of Bias, Variance and the unexplained error -inner noise- in data, or the one that the model will never be able to reduce.

-These 3 elements represent the error reported.
+These three elements represent the error reported.

-What is the nature of Bias and Variance ?
+What is the nature of Bias and Variance?

 When the model doesn't work well, there may be several causes:

 - Model too complicated: Let's say we have lots of input variables, which is related to high variance.
-The model will overfit on training data, having a low accuracy on unseen data due to its particularization.
+The model will overfit on training data, having a poor accuracy on unseen data due to its particularization.

 - Model too simple: On the other hand, the model may not be capturing all the information from the data due to its simplicity.
 This is related to high bias.